netdata/go.d.plugin/modules/weblog/README.md

 These are [Nginx](http://nginx.org/en/docs/varindex.html) and [Apache](http://httpd.apache.org/docs/current/mod/mod_log_config.html) log format variables.

-Weblog is aware how to parse and interpret the fields.
+Weblog is aware how to parse and interpret the fields:

 | nginx                   | apache    | description                                   |
 |-------------------------|-----------|-----------------------------------------------|